Tree health: Construction and tree protection

 Assessment of the damaging effect of construction activities on a tree can be based on three factors: severity, extent and duration.
 Fundamentally activity should avoid the crown of the tree and the volume of rooting required by the tree for ongoing vitality.
 Severity is related to the degree of intrusion into the rooting area and resultant root loss.
 Extent is related to a percentage of a factor such as canopy, roots or bark, and duration is based on the length of time that the activity interferes with the tree's normal functions.

-Various organisations, such as the International Society of Arboriculture, the British Standards Institute and the Tree Industry Association (formerly the National Arborist Association), have long recognised the sensitivity of tree health to construction activities.
+Various organizations, such as the International Society of Arboriculture, the British Standards Institute and the Tree Industry Association (formerly the National Arborist Association), have long recognized the sensitivity of tree health to construction activities.
 The effects are important because they can result in monetary and/or amenity value losses due to tree damage and resultant remediation or replacement costs, and/or prosecution for violation of government ordinances (in the UK, planning laws, regulations and policies) or community- or subdivision restrictions.

 In the US, protocols for tree management prior to, during and after construction activities are well established, tested and refined.
 These basic steps are involved: